-Pursuant to the Statute, the Board of Trustees appointed the independent accounting firm of CohnReznick LLP to perform audits of UCONN 2000 project expenditures for the fiscal years 2016 through 2018 with an option to extend the appointment through fiscal year 2020.
-CohnReznick issued unmodified audit opinions for the 2016 and 2017 fiscal years and in connection with the audits of UCONN 2000 project expenditures, no material weaknesses or significant deficiencies in internal control were reported to management.
-The audit for the 2018 fiscal year is underway and expected to be completed in March 2019.
+Pursuant to the Statute, the Board of Trustees appointed the independent accounting firm of CohnReznick LLP to perform audits of UCONN 2000 project expenditures for the fiscal years 2016 through 2020.
+CohnReznick issued unmodified audit opinions for the 2016, 2017 and 2018 fiscal years and in connection with the audits of UCONN 2000 project expenditures, no material weaknesses or significant deficiencies in internal control were reported to management.
+The audit of UCONN 2000 project expenditures for the 2019 fiscal year is underway.